pastorcmentarny/denva/kb/setup-pi.md

+### Setup Welcome page after logon
-`/etc/motd` to edit welcome page after login `/etc/fstab` to edit mounts to this Pi
+`/etc/motd` to edit welcome page after login

 ### Set hostname
+to set name of the device
 ```sudo nano /etc/hostname```
 ```sudo nano /etc/hosts```
-for name

 ### Disable swap file as I don't need .
 It reduces amount write/read of SD card.It is not for performance